 “All eight are in good health, no fever… everyone is in a good mental state”

 The rescue has conjured up images of an“Apollo 13” rescue with everyone fighting against all odds to get a safe return.

-To highlight the danger of the mission, a former Thai navy diver died on Friday whilst delivering air tanks when he himself ran out of air.
+To highlight the danger of the mission, a former Thai navy diver died on Friday while delivering air tanks when he ran out of air.

 In the true story of Thirteen Lives, twelve boys and the coach of a Thai soccer team explore the Tham Luang cave when an unexpected rainstorm traps them in a chamber inside the mountain.
 Entombed behind a maze of flooded cave tunnels, they face impossible odds.
 A team of world-class divers navigate through miles of dangerous cave networks to discover that finding the boys is only the beginning.